happyDemon/echo-server/README.md

 ],
 ```

-Don't forget to enable broadcasting (uncomment the `BroadCastServiceProvider` and your `app.service_providers` config).
+Don't forget to enable broadcasting (uncomment the `BroadCastServiceProvider` in your `app.service_providers` config).

 ## Usage